esciencecenter-digital-skills/Natural-language-processing/episodes/04-LargeLanguageModels.md

 )
 from langchain_core.runnables.history import RunnableWithMessageHistory
 ```

-First define a storage distionary and a configurable, so that the history of a certain conversation can be saved based on a session_id.
+First define a storage dictionary and a configurable, so that the history of a conversation can be saved based on a session_id.
 ```python
 store = {}
 config = {"configurable": {"session_id": "nlp_workshop"}}